 “Jo has waited a long time to give her evidence.
 She attended the emergency appointment with David and she believes she made it clear to the GP that the couple were due to go on holiday to Portugal, something which was always denied by the GP.

 “We will continue to support Joanne and the rest of the family at this distressing time.”
-Helen Royles-Jones - Solicitor Advocate
+Helen Royles-Jones - Solicitor-Advocate - Senior Associate

 In December 2013 David, who had a strong family history of heart problems, with four of his uncles dying of heart attacks in their 50s, had been taken to hospital by ambulance by paramedics after collapsing at home.
 Doctors put this down to a fainting episode or drinking a couple of glasses of wine the previous evening, the Court was told.